tfKamran/mail-unmerge/README.md

 You need to have Node.js installed on your system before you can use this package.
 Get it here: [Node.js](https://nodejs.org/)

-Once you have Node.js and NPM setup, you can run:
+Once you have Node.js and NPM setup, the installation is as simple as running a command.

+### Linux/Mac

     sudo npm install -g mail-unmerge

-Or the following in your admin command prompt on Windows:
+### Windows

+Within a command prompt window with administrative privileges:

     npm install -g mail-unmerge

 ## How to use?

-### Make a CSV in the following format:
+### Create a CSV file in the following format:

 ![CSV Template](./CSVTemplate.png)

-The `email` and `subject` field compulsory, rest all are custom fields and can be replaced with one of your own.
+The only two fields that are mandatory are `email` and `subject`, rest all are custom fields and can be replaced with one of your own.
 The `attachment` fields are obviously optional.

-### Compose your email template like:
+### Compose your email template

     Hi <name>,